-Five trains a day leave from Placa d'Espanya in Palma - the 10:40 is labelled the 'turistico' but all you get for the extra cost is a more crowded train and a short photo stop.
+Several trains a day leave from Plaça d'Espanya in Palma, with its frequency increased from April to October.
 The train, all mahogany panels and brass fittings, leaves Palma amid a bustle of hisses, hoots and whistles before rattling down the city streets and into the suburbs.
 Soon you are out on the plain, passing small country stations and pigs rooting beneath the trees.

 You can get off at Bunyola and visit the 'Túnel' factory where Mallorca's herb-based liqueurs are made - the label shows a train emerging from a tunnel.
 Stay on the train and soon you start to climb, entering a 3-km tunnel before returning to daylight for the drop, through a dizzying series of bends, to Sóller.

 The 'Orange Express' tram from Sóller to Port de Sóller runs hourly, connecting with the arrival of the train.
 Stand on the platform as it clatters through orchards and back gardens and you can imagine you are living 50 years earlier.
 It takes 20 minutes to complete the 5km journey to the port.
 If you do not want to return the same way, buses leave from the jetty for Palma via Deià and Valldemossa.